 - 1/4 cup (32g) dark chocolate chips

 - Into a medium mixing bowl, sieve the flour and cocoa powder.
-Add in spices, salt, baking powder, and stir until well combined.
+Add in spices, salt, baking soda, and stir until well combined.

 - In a second bowl, whisk pumpkin puree, cashew butter, maple syrup* and vanilla extract.